Umqombothi: Traditional uses

 Umqombothi is used to celebrate the homecoming of young men, known as abakwetha in Xhosa culture, after ulwaluko - initiation and religious male circumcision.

-This beer plays a significant role when someone contacts their ancestors, the amadlozi, and plays a central role in the social context, and so is often used during customary weddings, funerals, and imbizos (traditional meetings).
+This beer plays a significant role when someone contacts their ancestors, the izinyanya, and plays a central role in the social context, and so is often used during customary weddings, funerals, and imbizos (traditional meetings).

 Health concerns

 A study found sorghum and maize used as ingredients in umqombothi often are contaminated by mycotoxin-producing molds Aspergillus spp., Penicillium spp., Rhizopus spp. and Mucor spp.

 Although the finished beer is not contaminated with the fungi, 33% of commercially brewed sorghum beer contained aflatoxins and 45% of home-brewed beers contained zearalenone or ochratoxin A (or both) in the final product.

 The Eastern Cape province of South Africa has a very high incidence of esophageal cancer.
 Research by the South African Medical Research Council suggests mycotoxins in homegrown maize are linked to the high incidence of this cancer.